kamleshlalan19-droid/novyxproxyproxy/README.md

 Ensure that PostgreSQL is properly configured before running the application.

+## Private Links

+Private links require your own domain or subdomain.
+CanLite will not issue a usable private link on a raw server IP, so you need to point a hostname you control at the server first.

+The simplest option is to use a free subdomain from [FreeDNS](https://freedns.afraid.org/):

+1. Create an account on FreeDNS.
+2. Add a subdomain under one of their shared public domains, or use a domain you already own.
+3. Create an `A` record pointing that hostname to your CanLite server's public IPv4 address.
+4. Wait for DNS to propagate.
+5. Use that hostname when setting up or sharing your private link.

+If you already have your own domain with another DNS provider, the setup is the same: create a subdomain and point an `A` record at the server running CanLite.

+Notes:
+- The hostname must resolve to the server before private links will work correctly.
+- Do not use the server IP directly for a private link.
+- If you change servers later, update the DNS record to the new public IP.

 ## Deployment
 CanLite is deployed at **[canlite.org](https://canlite.org)** on a **CrunchBits VPS**.
 Join our **[Discord server](https://discord.gg/46gkEU5kpP)** for updates, support, and unblocked links.